arcus-azure/arcus.eventgrid/docs/features/deserializing-events.md

 var events = eventBatch.Events;

-// The `EventGridEvent` can be cast implicitlyl like so, EventGridEvent eventGridEvent = events.First();
+// The `EventGridEvent` can be cast implicitly like so, EventGridEvent eventGridEvent = events.First();

 // Or explicitly.